fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 ## Basic Observations

 Along with progressing digitalization software is becoming more and more important for private and professional use.
-More than 30 years after the constitution of the Free Software Foundation and 20 years after the establishment of the more "business oriented" concept *Open Source* for end users Fress Software is still (or more than ever) a niche product.
+More than 30 years after the constitution of the Free Software Foundation and 20 years after the establishment of the more "business oriented" concept *Open Source* for end users Free Software is still (or more than ever) a niche product.

-Reasons are on the on hand the lack of prominence of the products and their advantages.
+Reasons are on the one hand the lack of prominence of the products and their advantages.
 But on the other hand we must also recognize quality issues such as usability weaknesses, missing features, stability problems and missing or outdated documentation.

-For free decentralized services (e.g., [Jabber-Server](https://wiki.fsfw-dresden.de/doku.php/doku/software/jabber) replacing WhatsApp) the situtation is similarly.
+For free decentralized services (e.g., [Jabber-Server](https://wiki.fsfw-dresden.de/doku.php/doku/software/jabber) replacing WhatsApp) the situation is similarly.
 For the sake of simplicity, however, the following text is mainly concerned with desktop applications.

 ### Why proprietary software products are often more widespread and better in terms of quality?